junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 6. Presenting the Data to the User with React: After the data has been processed, stored, and tagged, it is important to present it in an accessible and user-friendly format.
 In this case, React, a popular JavaScript library for building user interfaces, is utilized to create a web-based application that displays news and the tagged content in an organized manner.

 In summary, the updated flow diagram represents a system that employs Node.js for data acquisition and processing, GridDB for data storage, ChatGPT for content tagging, and React for creating a user-friendly interface that presents the data to end-users, resulting in a comprehensive and efficient multi-news data handling solution.

+## Full Project Installation Guide

+[DRAFT]
+🎯 Overview of the installation process and requirements

+🎯 Step-by-step guide to:

+- Installing OpenAI and required dependencies
+- Setting up a Node.js environment and creating a new project
+- Installing and configuring GridDB
+- Integrating OpenAI, Node.js, and GridDB for the news topic modelling system

+🎯 Verifying the successful installation and setup

 ## Key Concepts and Practical Codes